 W - Which are annexed to a family home and occupied by that family's elderly or disabled relatives.

-Exemptions are reviewed at least once each year.
+Exemptions are reviewed at least once a year.
 We may ask you to provide information that helps us to do this.
 Failing to supply this information could mean any entitlement is cancelled.

-Please remember also, if your circumstances change you must tell us within 21 days.
+Please remember, if your circumstances change you must tell us within 21 days.